Important COVID-19 travel guidance

-River & Sea travel
+River and sea travel

 You should also beware of aggressive ticket touts at Tanzanian ports.

 Driving conditions in Tanzanian’s national parks can be unpredictable as the roads around the parks, mainly dirt tracks, are generally poor and can become hazardous or impassable after heavy rain.
 A 4x4 vehicle is often required.
 Avoid driving out of major towns and cities at night.